Councilmember Sally Bagshaw

 In office since: 2010

-Current term: 2010-2013
+Current term: 2014-2015

-I believe in service to my community.
-I have established a legal clinic at the YWCA's Opportunity Place where other lawyers and I provided free legal advice to homeless women.
-In 2004, my efforts were recognized when I received both the King County Bar Association's Pro Bono Lawyer of the Year award and the State Bar Association's annual award for lawyers in public service.
+In 1983, Sally was appointed the University of Washington's Minority and Women's Business Enterprise Officer and was selected by Gov. Booth Gardner to play a lead role in an initiative to include minority and women owned businesses in the state government's public contracts.
+Sally also helped to establish a legal clinic at the YWCA's Opportunity Place where other lawyers provide free legal advice to homeless women.
+In 2004, she was recognized for her efforts, receiving both the King County Bar Association's Pro Bono Lawyer of the Year award and the State Bar Association's annual award for lawyers in public service.